J-Kuscheln/Ekalaya/README.md

 - "play room"

 Bugs:
+- double Email address not created (good), but no notification!
 - Default Spring session cookie expired by closing the browser --> User automatically logged out from session.
     --> Possible solution: create custom cookie with maxAge.
+- failed login authentification notification should be added.

 Possible improvement:
 - UI/Design